What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Was it an overblown distraction or a sinister conspiracy?

-Benghazi is a rosetta stone for everything that's been going on for the last 20 years.
+Benghazi is a Rosetta Stone for everything that's been going on for the last 20 years.

-I'm Leon Navok from Prolog Projects and Pushkin Industries.
+I'm Leon Navok from Prologue Projects and Pushkin Industries.

-This is Fiasco Benghazi.
+This is Fiasco, Benghazi.

 What difference at this point does it make?

-Yeah, that's right.
+Yes, that's right.

 Listen to Fiasco Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-All right, we continue in our discussion, our debate over what is happening at the border with Russia and Ukraine.
+Continuing our discussion, our debate over what is happening at the border with Russia and Ukraine.

-Rebecca Koffler, former Defense Intelligence Agency Officer.
+Scott Ullinger, retired CIA ops officer, Rebecca Koffler, former Defense Intelligence Agency officer.

 So what is Putin thinking right now?

-He knows that Biden is a cognitive mess and weak, and the alliance is weaker.
+He knows that Biden is a cognitive mess and weak and the alliance is weaker.

-And now he's flexing his muscles, and he's got the world all worked up, and there's absolutely no answer.
+And now he's flexing his muscles and he's got the world all worked up and there's absolutely no answer.

-Uh probably he's laughing.
+Probably he's laughing.

 That would be my guess.